-Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process, and supported through coordinated activities with other entities/agencies, such as community-based counseling services or social services agencies.
-Once students have been identified, students will be indicated in PowerSchool, and the Alliance Home Office Operations Team will work with the school's School Operations Manager to locate additional support services on a case by case basis.
-The students will be provided with tutoring, counseling, transportation and coordination of services as needed to best meet their individual needs using the COST Process (Coordination of Services Team) made up of an administrator, counselors, school psychologist, and other certificated personnel as relevant, such as classroom teachers, Advisor or SpEd teachers.
+Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process, and supported through coordinated activities with other entities/agencies, identified according to the specific situation and student needs.
+Once students have been identified, students will be indicated in PowerSchool, and the Alliance Home Office will work with the school staff (usually the School Operations Manager) to locate additional support services on a case by case basis.
+The students will be provided with tutoring, counseling, transportation and coordination of services as needed to best meet their individual needs using the COST Process (Coordination of Services Team) made up of an administrator, counselors, school psychologist, and other certificated personnel as relevant such as a classroom teacher.
 A quarterly evaluation of academic performance for all students in this subgroup will be implemented by the administration and counselor to assess the level of response to services, and adjustments to curriculum will be made as necessary to nurture a positive environment.

-"A Typical Day at Alliance Leichtman-Levine"
+"A Typical Day at McKinzie"

-A visitor to our school would observe our five key program elements in practice on a typical day by "shadowing" any randomly selected student.
+A visitor to our school will observe our core beliefs and values in practice on a typical day by "shadowing" any randomly selected student.

-Students arrive between 7:00 a.m. and 7:55 a.m., all wearing their Leichtman-Levine grade-level appropriate polo shirts and pants.
-Most students will walk to school or will take the bus from close by neighborhoods, while others have parents or guardians drop them off.
-School staff and teachers will greet students as they arrive.
-Students gather on campus and mingle in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the warmth of a small learning environment.
+Students arrive by 7:30 a.m., all wearing the Alliance College-Ready Public Schools logo uniform.
+Most students walk to school from close by neighborhoods and some are dropped off by parents.
+Parent volunteers, a vigilant principal, and supervising staff members greet students as they arrive.
+Students gather on campus in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the school's focus on getting ready for college with college pennants displayed throughout the school and in classrooms.